 With a friendly and welcoming atmosphere, and a strong sense of identity, the college strives to ensure all its students have access to the facilities needed to support them in both their academic and extra-curricular activities.

 Graduate students form a lively and diverse Middle Common Room (MCR), characterised by a shared intellectual curiosity and academic ambition.
-They are an integral part of life at the college through academic, social, cultural and sporting events.
-Interactions between graduates and fellows are facilitated through MCR/SCR academic events based at the Norham Gardens site and the college’s biennial Research Expo.
+They are an integral part of life at the college, participating in academic, social, cultural and sporting events.
+Interactions between graduates and fellows are facilitated through informal academic events at the Norham Gardens site and the college’s biennial Research Expo.

 St Edmund Hall is able to consider applications in most fields and each graduate is allocated a College Adviser who is available for consultation on matters of academic course progression and personal matters.
 Various events are held to welcome graduate students and provide opportunities for academic and social interaction throughout the academic year.

 Accommodation and meals